creationix/msgpack-js/README.markdown

 # EXTENSION

-Since there is no way to encode `undefined` inside the msgpack spec, an extension point i used for this purpose.

-Specifically, the `fixext 1` type is used with all values being 0 to indicate undefined.
+Since there is no way to encode `undefined` inside the msgpack spec, an extension point is used for this purpose.
+Specifically, the `fixext 1` type is used with all values being 0 to indicate `undefined`.
 On the wire, it requires 3 bytes and should looks like this:

 ```
 0xd4 | 0x00 | 0x00
 ```

 Where `|` is byte separator.

+# EXT / FIXEXT

+Extensions are encoded/decoded to and from a simple 2-elements array tuple of the form `[type, Buffer]`.
+Where `type` is the msgpack extension type identifier and `Buffer` is the raw decoded value.

+Special case for `fixext 1` since it will always be 1-byte long a simple `[type, value]` is returned directly instead of wrapping it in node.js `Buffer`.

 # VERSIONING